-A grievance is complaint which you decide to raise with your employer e.g. about your working conditions, bullying, unpaid wages etc. If you wish to raise a grievance, you should put it in writing and explain what it is about.
+A grievance is a complaint which you decide to raise with your employer e.g. about your working conditions, bullying, unpaid wages, etc. If you wish to raise an employment grievance, you should put it in writing and explain what it is about.

 Your employer should invite you to attend a grievance meeting where you can explain your grievance and state your right of appeal.

 Following the meeting, your employer should inform you in writing of the action it intends to take to resolve your grievance.